cs1302uga/cs1302-hw04/README.md

    In this step, you will do your first commit to your local git repository (on the Odin server) so that you (and the instructors/TAs) can see what you've done.
 This will create a snapshot of what you've done so far.
 We will use many additional features of git in future tutorials and exercises.
-These features include, but are not limited to, creating multiple development branches, rolling back to a previous snapshot (version of the code), and collaborating with teammates.
+These features include but are not limited to, creating multiple development branches, rolling back to a previous snapshot (version of the code), and collaborating with teammates.

    Check the status of your local copy of the repository using the following command: